 Change requires work.
-Friederike, Carla, Janna and Cora support Die Gemeinschaft and provide constant exchange among our members, the board – and of course with you.
+Friederike, Janna, Cora and Carla support Die Gemeinschaft and provide constant exchange among our members, the board – and of course with you.
 They organize the topics and goals we put together with our members and our board; the communication that generates awareness; and the resources to make it all happen.
 Without the four of them, there would be common ground, but no community.

 Friederike’s greatest passion is bringing together the people who shape our food system.
 She wants to connect all those who, like her, are working towards a resilient, sustainable and delicious food world.